chambln/kakoune-interactively/README.md

 asynchronously, so Kakoune won’t wait for the prompt to be dismissed before continuing with the next line of the script.
-To work around this, `yes-or-no` accepts an optional parameter `<final>` which it evaluates after an yes or no answer is given.
+To work around this, `yes-or-no` accepts an optional parameter `<final>` which it evaluates after a yes or no answer is given.
 If the prompt is dismissed with
 <kbd>Esc</kbd>, nothing is evaluated.

 ## Bugs